auzuma/.github/profile/README.md

 ✔️ **The first version is fully open-source**—join us in testing and contributing!

-🚀 *SafetyLens 1.0*, our first version, will be open-source and ready for external testing soon!
+🚀 *SafetyLens 1.0*, our first version, will be open-source (as part of an upcoming AI model we're developing) and ready for external testing soon!
 We invite you to join us by testing and contributing once it's live!

-📢 Stay tuned for the repo launch!
-(If it shows as public but doesn't have a guide, this means it is not ready for external use yet.)
+📢 Stay tuned for the model repo launch!
+(If you notice a standalone SafetyLens repo shows as public, this repo's source code is meant to give you a sneak peek of how it works.)

 ### ℹ️ SQL Generator (Alpha Open-Source Right Now!)
 **An LLM-powered AI agent for generating and running SQL queries, known as "SQL Generator" (sqlgen for short).**